okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/saml2/appidpinokta.md

 * Enter `https://URL` for the **IdP Single Sign-On URL**.
 * Upload a temporary certificate.

 After you upload the metadata to the external IdP in the next step, you can edit the IdP in Okta.
-Then, you can enter the appropriate **IdP Issuer URI**, **IdP Single Sign-On URL**, and **Certificate** information.
+Then, you can enter the appropriate **IdP Issuer URI**, **IdP Single Sign-On URL**, and **Certificate** information:

 * **IdP Issuer URI**: The issuer.
 The Identity Provider provides this value.